Uploading Data Files

 • <derived-from> is a directory using the exact same name as a filename including file extension from your raw images under the img directory, e.g., .../my-confocal-image.ome.tiff/....

-Here is an example of the directory layout.
+The following figure is an example of the directory structure for a dataset ready for upload.

 File Organization